CSC207-UofT/course-project-realmatrix/Phase2/Design Document - Clean Architecture.md

    and tell the learn/review presenters to present via output boundaries.

+3. Interface Adapters Layer:
-5. Controllers: we set multiple controllers, **each controls a specific task** (e.g. `RegisterController` controls registration).
+   - Take Controllers for an example, we set multiple controllers, **each controls a specific task** (e.g. `RegisterController` controls registration).
    These controllers will be getting input from user command and instructing the usecase classes (but won't depend on usecase classes directly because of input boundaries).
 This layer shoulders the responsibility of converting user inputs into the request model and passes to the use case, but have no access to views in the framework circle.

+4. Framework & Driver Layer:
+   - The GUI we built in phase2 only interact with the Interface Adapters Layer, and will not dependent on lower layers, which satisfies the clean architecture principle